 Heaven is my Home

-As the years have passed I find my longing for Heaven getting stronger.
-When I spend time In Gods word and I listen quietly I hear Him speak to my heart.
+As the years pass, my longing for Heaven grow stronger.
+When I spend time In God's word and I listen quietly I hear Him speak to my heart.
 I am struck with the truth that I am just a pilgrim here on this earth-place and that eternity is not far off.

 One night in the coziness of their home, Mr. Haworth began to talk to me about the Bible.
-He read God's word to me as he explained that there was a creator of the Universe and his name was God.
-Not only did He created the Universe but He created me.
+He opened God's word and explained that there is a creator of the Universe and his name is God.
+Not only did He create the Universe, but He created me.
 He said that God loved me and actually had a specific purpose for my life.
 This was the BEST news I had ever heard.

-Mr. Haworth continued to talk to me using God's word.
 He told me that there was one problem with my ability to talk to God and have a relationship with Him.
 He said that God is Holy; He cannot even look at sin.
 We, his creation, fall short of His glory and holiness.
-Is is our sin that separatesus from God.
+It is our sin that separates us from God.

 Jesus actually had JOY as He gave his life up for you and me; knowing that death on the cross would provide eternal life for us.
 "Looking to Jesus, the founder and perfecter of our faith, who for the JOY that was set before Him endured the cross. " Hebrews 12:2.